The Co-operators

 Guelph Headquarters

-The Co-operators’ Headquarters renovation in Guelph, Ontario covers three floors totalling 226,000 ft2, and including a data centre, cafeteria, fitness centre, conference rooms, and three-storey open atrium.
+The renovation project covers three floors totalling 226,000 ft2, and includes a data centre, cafeteria, fitness centre, conference rooms, and three-storey open atrium.
+HH Angus provided mechanical and electrical consulting engineering, as well as IMIT and lighting design.

-The building will feature an all-electric design to eliminate direct carbon emissions from any on-site source.
-This means that the company will not need to undertake any retrofits or decarbonization plans to achieve net zero targets.
-The building is being designed to be highly energy-efficient and to minimize indirect annual carbon emissions from electricity.
+The building features an all-electric design to eliminate direct carbon emissions from any on-site source.
+This means that the company did not need to undertake any retrofits or decarbonization plans to achieve net zero targets.
+The building has been designed to be highly energy-efficient and to minimize indirect annual carbon emissions from electricity.

 Any remaining emissions will be offset through high-quality carbon offsets or carbon-free renewable energy sources.
-The construction process will also meaningfully reduce or offset “embodied carbon” emissions resulting from the manufacture, transportation, and disposal of all building materials.
+The construction process was also meaningfully reduced, offsetting “embodied carbon” emissions resulting from the manufacture, transportation, and disposal of all building materials.

 The Canada Green Building Council has identified the building sector as Canada’s third-largest emitter of greenhouse gases (GHG).
 Presently, residential, commercial, and institutional buildings are responsible for 17% of Canada’s GHG emissions, and this figure approaches 30% when building materials and construction processes are taken into account.

-Despite an aggressive construction schedule, the project will overcome the challenges of integrating an all-electric design and achieving Zero Carbon Building certification.
-It will also surpass goals for energy and GHG savings beyond the Ontario Building Code’s all-electric baseline and heating load reduction minimum for new builds.
-The building also features a rooftop solar array and a high-efficiency water source, showcasing innovative approaches to sustainable design.
+Despite an aggressive construction schedule, the project overcame the challenges of integrating an all-electric design and achieving Zero Carbon Building certification.
+It also intended to surpass goals for energy and GHG savings beyond the Ontario Building Code’s all-electric baseline and heating load reduction minimum for new builds.
+The building features a rooftop solar array and a high-efficiency water source, showcasing innovative approaches to sustainable design.

 The building’s low-impact features include:

-1. Energy and GHG savings are 40% greater than the Ontario Building Code’s all-electric baseline
+1. Energy and GHG savings 40% greater than the Ontario Building Code’s all-electric baseline

-2. 60% reduced heating load, which surpasses the minimum code requirement for new office builds
+2. 60% reduced heating load, surpassing the minimum code requirement for new office builds requirement for new office builds

-3. A 282 kW rooftop solar array that will produce ~ 9% of the building’s annual total energy
+3. A 282 kW rooftop solar array that is expected to produce ~9% of the building’s annual total energy

 4. Automatic window tinting to reduce glare and save energy